samm-git/turris-buildroot/README.md

-# docker-turris-buildroot
+# Dockerfile for the turris OpenWRT buildroot
-Dockerfile for the docker container
+Goal of this project is to provide buildroot environment for the Turris project.